Trzebu/Programmable-Home-Automations/README.md

-This is very early version so you can use it only ar your risk.
+This is very early version so you can use it only at your own risk.